aniketb21/aniketb21.github.io/_pages/projects.md

 **Steganography using Wavelet Transform** [(slides)]({{ site.url }}/reports/Steganography_Project.pdf)

 In today's world data security has become an important issue.
 Using this as a motivation we developed a system for steganographic concealing of one data into another using discrete wavelet transform.
 We made the process of steganography more secure by adding a novel patch based algorithm.
-We presented out findings at the MHRD-TEQIP-KITE workshop for knowledge incubation.
+We presented our findings at the MHRD-TEQIP-KITE workshop for knowledge incubation.

 **Iris Recognition**  [(slides)]({{ site.url }}/reports/Iris_Recog_Project.pdf)